Shimorina/human-evaluation-datasheet/sheet/markdown/human-evaluation-datasheet.md

 ## Response elicitation (Questions 4.3.1–4.3.11)

-Questions 4.3.1–4.3.11 record information about how responses are elicited for the quality criterion this section is being completed for.
+The questions in this section concern response elicitation, by which we mean how the ratings or other measurements that represent assessments for the quality criterion in question are obtained, covering what is presented to evaluators, how they select response and via what type of tool, etc. The eleven questions (4.3.1–4.3.11) are based on the information annotated in the large scale survey of human evaluation methods in NLG by Howcroft et al. (2020).

-## Question 4.3.1: What do you call the quality criterion in explanations/interfaces to evaluators?
+### Question 4.3.1: What do you call the quality criterion in explanations/interfaces to evaluators?
 Enter ‘N/A’ if criterion not named.

 *What to enter in the text box*: the name you use to refer to the quality criterion in explanations and/or interfaces created for evaluators.
 Examples of quality criterion names include Fluency, Clarity, Meaning Preservation.
-If no name is used, state ‘N/A.’
+If no name is used, state ‘N/A’.

-## Question 4.3.2: What definition do you give for the quality criterion in explanations/interfaces to evaluators?
+### Question 4.3.2: What definition do you give for the quality criterion in explanations/interfaces to evaluators?
 Enter ‘N/A’ if no definition given.

 *What to enter in the text box*: Copy and past the verbatim definition you give to evaluators to explain the quality criterion they’re assessing.
 If you don’t explicitly call it a definition, enter the nearest thing to a definition you give them.
-If you don’t give any definition, state ‘N/A.’
+If you don’t give any definition, state ‘N/A’.

-## Question 4.3.3: Size of scale or other rating instrument (i.e. how many different possible values there are).
+### Question 4.3.3: Size of scale or other rating instrument (i.e. how many different possible values there are).
 Answer should be an integer or ‘continuous’ (if it’s not possible to state how many possible responses there are).
 Enter ‘N/A’ if there is no rating instrument.

 *What to enter in the text box*: The number of different response values for this quality criterion.
 E.g. for a 5-point Likert scale, the size to